mnlipp/osgi-getting-started/ServiceComponent.md

 ## OSGi Declarative Services

-The OSGi alliance has added support for service components as "Declarative Services" in Release 4 (2005).
+The OSGi alliance has added support for service components as "Declarative Services" in Release 4 of the service specification (2005).
 As the name suggests, there is no API as in Felix DM.
 Rather, services are declared using a header in `MANIFEST.MF`, e.g.:

 ```props
 Service-Component: OSGI-INF/io.github.mnl.osgiGettingStarted.simpleBundle.HelloWorld.xml
 ```

-The file name pattern `OSGI-INF/<fully qualified class name>.xml` isn't mandatory.
-For our component the file looks like this:
+The file name pattern "`OSGI-INF/<fully qualified class name>.xml`" isn't mandatory but recommended.

+If we want our component to be a declared service component, the file should look like this:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>